 - How can I make my next cured ham something special?
 Adding a seasoning or glaze to your ham is a great way to dress it up a bit.
 Citrus is always a nice touch, or a honey glaze will have everyone at the table going for seconds.

-Make sure to buy ham online with us, and we’ll ship our great cured ham cuts straight to your door.
+Make sure to buy ham us!
 We look forward to hearing about your dinnertime success!